Boiann/space-quiz/TESTING.md

 ### **Full Testing**

 Manual testing was done mainly by the author.
 The code was ran in GitPod terminal over and over for bug checking, loops and functions performance and UX considerations.
 At later stage it was thoroughly tested after deployment on Heroku.
 The project was submitted to 'peer-code-review' channel on Slack with no issues raised.
-Author's brother and a couple of colleagues were given direction to 'break' the program, no breaking occured but some issues were raised.
+Author's brother and a couple of colleagues were given direction to 'break' the program, no breaking occurred but some issues were raised.
 More about them in [Bugs](#bugs) section of this readme file.

 Testing present features: